Toyota AE86: Technicals

 The AE86 used ventilated disc brakes.
 The car was equipped with a MacPherson strut style independent suspension at the front and a four-link live axle with coil springs for the rear as well as stabilizer bars, front and rear, and an optional LSD.
-The AE86 came with a 5-speed manual gearbox, and later came with the option of an automatic.
+Depending on the market, the AE86 came with a T50 5-speed manual gearbox and optional A42DL/A44DE 4-speed automatic.